Multisections of surface bundles and bundles over the circle: Multisecting surface bundles

 We now treat surface bundles over $S^2\times S^1$.

-\begin{lemma} A surface bundle over $S^2\times S^1$ admits a quadrisection of genus $8g+9$, where $g$ is the genus of the fiber. \end{lemma} \begin{proof} We use the following good ball decomposition of $S^2\times S^1$.
+\begin{corollary} A surface bundle over $S^2\times S^1$ admits a quadrisection of genus $8g+9$, where $g$ is the genus of the fiber. \end{corollary} \begin{proof} We use the following good ball decomposition of $S^2\times S^1$.
 The factor $S^2$ is cut into two disks; each of these disks product $S^1$ is then cut into two balls, see Figure~\ref{figS2xS1GBD}.
 In this decomposition $S^2\times S^1=\cup_{1\leq i\leq 4}M_i$, each $M_i$ is a $3$--ball, each $M_{ij}$ is made of two $2$--disks, each $M_{ijk}$ is made of four intervals and $M_{1234}$ contains exactly eight points.
 In the associated quadrisection of a surface bundle over $S^2\times S^1$, the central surface is made of $8$ copies of the fiber joined by $16$ tubes. \end{proof}

 In Figure~\ref{figS2S2S1}, we give a quadrisection diagram for $S^2\times S^2\times S^1$.
+The surface diagram is the central surface of the quadrisection, made of $8$ $2$--spheres, one above each point of $M_{1234}$, joined by $16$ tubes.
+The $8$ points of $M_{1234}$ appear on the slices $3$, $9$, $15$ and $21$ of Figure~\ref{figS2xS1GBD}, two points on each slice, and the corresponding $2$--spheres are drawn on Figure~\ref{figS2S2S1} respectively at the upper-right, upper-left, lower-left and lower-right corners.
+The tubes are given by the $\partial D_j\times M_{j,j+1,j+2}$, where $1\leq j\leq 4$ and each $M_{j,j+1,j+2}$ is made of $4$ arcs; the tubes corresponding to $j=1,2,3,4$ are circled by a meridian of color blue, violet, red and green respectively on Figure~\ref{figS2S2S1}.

 To draw the diagram curves on the \mbox{genus--$9$} surface, we need to determine, for each $3$--dimensional handlebody of the quadrisection, a family of $9$ properly embedded disks that cut the handlebody into a $3$--ball.
 We have